CHAPTER 13 BANKRUPTCY LAWYERS IN DECATUR AND HUNTSVILLE

 We can help you in Huntsville, Decatur, Cullman, Scottsboro and Athens, AL and the surrounding areas.

 Chapter 13 bankruptcy attorneys at Ferguson & Ferguson have successfully handled thousands of chapter 13 bankruptcy cases throughout Alabama.
 Chapter 13 is called the wage earner’s plan and allows people with a regular income to develop a plan for repayment of debt.
 Even people who are self-employed can file for Chapter 13.
 The goal of most any personal bankruptcy is to discharge your existing debts by repaying all or a portion of your debts, and allow you a fresh start on your finances.
 In other words, once your discharge is granted, you no longer need to repay the debts that were incurred before you filed your bankruptcy.
 Assuming you need to file a bankruptcy, the only way to determine which Chapter to file under is to first compare your options under the other available Chapters and be sure you have consulted with an experienced bankruptcy attorney to properly analyze your options.
 Our offices are in Huntsville and Decatur, Alabama, but we handle Chapter 13 cases throughout Alabama.
-We are not just Huntsville Alabama bankruptcy attorneys – we serve the entire state of Alabama and look forward to helping you get a fresh start.
-Call now to get your free consultation.
-Call 256-534-3435 or 1-800-752-1998.
+We are not just Huntsville, Alabama bankruptcy attorneys – we serve the entire state of Alabama and look forward to helping you get a fresh start.
+Call now to get your free consultation with one of our Chapter 13 attorneys.
+Call 256-534-3435 or 256-350-7200.

 How Can Chapter 13 Bankruptcy Help Me?